 Start as an Assistant Coach

 An Assistant Coach is a person that does not hold any coaching qualifications or have any coaching experience.
-To get started, all Assistant Coaches must first get an Event Assistant membership and enrol and commence in the Australian Institute of Sport (AIS) Community Coaching General Principles (CCGP) online course.
+To get started, all Assistant Coaches must first sign up and get an AMA Clubs Membership, which is an insurance requirement then get an Event Assistant certification.
+Once done you can enrol and commence the Australian Institute of Sport (AIS) Community Coaching General Principles (CCGP) online course.
 This course has been developed to assist coaches to learn the basic skills of coaching, particularly those coaches working with children.

-An Assistant Coach may only 'shadow' alongside an accredited/ licensed Coach and must keep a duty log of all coaching activities.
-However, in the event that an accredited coach is unable to perform his/ her duties at a session for health or other reasons and the Assistant Coach is confident in his/ her abilities to Coach, the Assistant Coach may become the Acting Coach to ensure continuity of the session.
+An Assistant Coach may only 'assist' a Certified Coach and must keep a duty log of all coaching activities.
+However, in the event that a Certified Coach is unable to perform his/ her duties at a session for health or other reasons and the Assistant Coach is confident in his/ her abilities to Coach, the Assistant Coach may become the Acting Coach to ensure continuity of the session.
+In such circumstances, the Acting Coach will perform the duties under the supervision of the AMA National Coach, which holds nationally recognised certificate qualifications in driving and riding instruction, training and assessment and work health and safety.

-Once the Assistant Coach has successfully completed the AIS CCGP online course and has logged a nominal amount of endorsed hours by the Supervising Coach, the AMA Trainer Assessor will verify the endorsement and upon approval, the Assistant Coach may apply for an AMA Coach Level 1 Accreditation.
+Once the Assistant Coach has successfully completed the AIS CCGP online course and has logged a nominal amount of endorsed hours by the Supervising Coach, the AMA National Coach will verify the endorsement and upon approval, the Assistant Coach may apply for an AMA Coach Level 1 ertification.

 There are two levels of AMA Coaches: